ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+BUILDING UTON THE SAND.
+15s well to woo,
 tia well to wed.
 For so the world has
 done Since myrtles grew, and roses blew.
 Bat bare a care, ye young and (air ; Be